DJSng-Toolkit/Tips/README.md

 Just fork this repo and play around for ideas.
 Remember to read [Tip's documentation on how to add new entries](https://github.com/Darkhax-Minecraft/Tips/wiki/Latest-Documentation)!

 # License
 DJSng's Tips is licensed under Unlicense, which you can read more about [here](LICENSE).
+The logo used by DJSng's Toolkit (and DJSng's Tips) was created by [AL-E](https://github.com/fem-al-e).
+All rights reserved.